GangGreenTemperTatum/Wireshark/README.md

     * The RTT (Round Trip Time) Graph tracks the time between data being transmitted and the associated TCP ACK.
 * `Throughput Graphs`
     * Throughput graphs are unidirectional and plot the total amount of bytes seen in the trace.
+    > * TCP Throughput graphs are not bi-directional
 * `TCP Time-Sequence}`
     * TCP Time-Sequence Graphs are unidirectional and plot the individual TCP packets based on the TCP sequence number changes over time.
 In addition, this graph type depics the ACKs seen and the window size.
 In a smooth data transfer process, the "I bar line" goes from the lower left corner to the upper right corner along a smooth path.
 > Likely causes of empty graphs is that you have selected a packet travelling in the wrong trafic direction before building a graph which is unidirectional-based.